Validity in Network-Agnostic Byzantine Agreement: Introduction

-\paragraph{Comparison to previous works.} As outlined above, the conditions $n > 2 \cdot t_s + t_a$ and, if no cryptographic setup is available, $n > 3 \cdot t_s$, have been proven to be necessary for strong validity properties, i.e., stronger than strong validity \cite{TCC:BKL19}.
+\paragraph{Comparison to previous works.} As outlined above, the conditions $n > 2 \cdot t_s + t_a$ and, if no cryptographic setup is available, $n > 3 \cdot t_s$, have been proven to be necessary for strong unanimity properties, i.e., stronger than strong unanimity \cite{TCC:BKL19}.
 Our work shows that this is a requirement for weaker validity properties as well, i.e., for any non-trivial property.
 We find this result surprising especially for \emph{weak validity}: if \emph{all parties are honest} and hold input $v$, then the output agreed upon must be $v$.
 Assuming a public key infrastructure, this property is solvable in the synchronous model for $t_s < n$, as a straightforward application of the Dolev-Strong broadcast protocol \cite{DolStr83}.
 On the other hand, our result implies that if we expect a $\ba$ protocol with weak validity to remain secure in the asynchronous model even for no corruptions (i.e., $t_a = 0$), then the synchronous resilience threshold steps down from $t_s < n$ to $t_s < n / 2$.

-In comparison to the results of \cite{constantinescu_ghinea_convex_consensus} regarding network-agnostic $\ba$ with convex-hull validity, our results move the difficulty of proving such feasibility results as a whole to only verifying whether a validity condition satisfies our similarity condition.
-That is, one can (non-trivially) show that convex-hull validity satisfies this similarity condition if and only if the necessary Helly number-based conditions of \cite{constantinescu_ghinea_convex_consensus} hold.
-Our impossibility arguments diverge as we investigate these under any non-trivial validity property, while the work of \cite{constantinescu_ghinea_convex_consensus} considers a fixed validity property but also shows impossibility under weaker agreement requirements.
+In contrast to the work of \cite{constantinescu_ghinea_convex_consensus} regarding network-agnostic $\ba$ with convex validity, our results move the difficulty of proving such feasibility results as a whole to only verifying whether a validity condition satisfies our similarity condition.
+That is, one can show that convex validity satisfies this similarity condition if and only if the necessary Helly number-based conditions of \cite{constantinescu_ghinea_convex_consensus} hold.
+Our impossibility arguments diverge: we investigate these under \emph{any} validity property, while the work of \cite{constantinescu_ghinea_convex_consensus} considers a fixed validity property but also shows impossibility under weaker agreement requirements.
 On the other hand, our protocol matching our lower bounds is a more general variant of the protocol of \cite{constantinescu_ghinea_convex_consensus}.